 Our Czech translation team consists of

 Czech is a West Slavic language of the Indo-European language family.
-There are an estimated 12 million native speakers worldwide, most of whom reside in the Czech Republic, with a significant number also residing in Slovakia, with which it used to be joined as one state.
-Czech is the official language of the Czech Republic and is also one of the 23 official languages in the European Union.
-It is also a recognized minority language in Austria, Croatia, Slovakia and Serbia.
-Czech is similar to and mutually intelligible with Slovak and, to a lesser extent, Polish and Serbian.
-Czech and Slovak constitutes a language diasystem, since speakers of either language usually understand both languages in their written and spoken form.
-Nevertheless, some dialects or heavily accented speech in either language might present difficulties in doing so.
+It is the official language of the Czech Republic and has an estimated 12 million native speakers worldwide.
+It is also one of the 24 official languages in the European Union and a recognized minority language in Austria, Croatia, Slovakia and Serbia.
+The Czech is similar to the Slovak and, to a lesser extent, the Polish and the Serb, and is mutually intelligible.
+Czech and Slovak represent a spoken-slide system, as the speakers of both languages normally understand both languages in their written and spoken form.
+Nevertheless, some dialects or heavily accented speech in either language might present difficulties for speakers of the other language.
 The Czech language developed from the Proto-Slavic language at the end of the first millennium.
-The name čeština, Czech, is derived from a Slavic tribe of Czechs that inhabited Central Bohemia and united neighbouring Slavic tribes.
+The name čeština, Czech, is derived from a Slavic tribe of Czechs that inhabited Central Bohemia and united the neighbouring Slavic tribes.
 The etymology remains unclear.
 Today, the Czech language employs a Czech variant of the Latin alphabet.

 LOCATIONS OF OUR EXTERNAL TRANSLATORS: